systematic-magic/AgingPubMed/editorials_pdf.rst

 3.1.
 Check that author list contains full names of authors divided by comma (,).
 If there are only 2 authors, then check that they are divided by "and" word.

 3.2.
-Check that author names are written formatted in black and bold font.
+Check that author names are written in black and bold font.

 3.3.
 Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).